 We all know the cliché of the taxpayer who shows up to their accountant’s office on April 14 with a shoebox full of crumpled receipts and tax documents.
 Being that client is sure to send your accountant heading for the hills.

 For most taxpayers, a three-folder system will suffice.
 Create one folder for each of these categories:

-- Income folder.
-Whether you are still working and drawing a paycheck, or retired and living off of your investments, you will have income statements that you will need to bring to your accountant when it’s time to prepare your taxes.
+Whether you are still working and drawing a paycheck, or retired and living off of your investments, you will have income statements that you will need to bring to your accountant.
 Having a folder to collect this information will help you keep track of every penny.
-In addition, adding a cover sheet where you manually record what you earn as it comes in can help you check the accuracy of official documents, such as Social Security and pension statements, as they arrive.
+Adding a cover sheet where you record what you earn as it comes in can help you check the accuracy of official documents, such as Social Security and pension statements.

-- Expenses and deductions folder.
-This will replace your shoebox of disorganized receipts.
-Start by creating separate files within this folder to represent each category of expenses or deductions, such as business, charitable donations, childcare, and medical expenses.
-Doing this kind of organization of your receipts will help ensure that you don’t miss any necessary receipts, and also will help you avoid those head-scratchers when you can’t remember why you saved a specific receipt.
+Doing this kind of organization of your receipts will help ensure that you don’t miss any necessary receipts.
+It also will help you avoid those head-scratchers when you can’t remember why you saved a specific receipt.

 As you review the three folders described above, you’ll want to identify the taxes you’ve paid throughout the year, this could be:

 - Regular deductions

 Bring copies of last year’s federal and state tax returns for reference.